 I am an urban forest and plant photobiology researcher, educator and consultant.
 As an interdisciplinary researcher, my dissertation evaluates environmental services of urban trees with respect to human well-being.
 My focus lies on UV protection and mediation of ultraviolet exposure and skin cancer risks by trees in urban environments, at the Thomas & Smith Lab, Faculty of Forestry, University of Toronto.

-Over the past several years, she has worked as an urban forest consultant and educator for the Toronto District School Board (TDSB), where she assessed tree health, and worked on earlier projects of Emerald Ash Borer (EAB) management plans.
+Over the past several years, I have worked as an urban forest consultant for the Toronto District School Board (TDSB), where I assessed tree health, and worked on earlier projects of Emerald Ash Borer (EAB) management plans.
 As an educator, I have given various guest lectures and workshops at the University of Toronto, TDSB schools and various organizations including Nature Academy and Canadian Institute of Forestry.
 I hold an Honours Bachelor of Science specializing in Integrative Biology and French major from the University of Toronto at Scarborough (UTSC), and a Master of Forest Conservation (MFC) from the Faculty of Forestry, University of Toronto.